bl4ckm4mb4-6/C-projects/networking/README.md

 Both have help commands that are: `?`, `h`, `help`, `-h`, `--help` and `/?`.

+---
-Alternatively, you can add the folder containing pscan and lping to your PATH, which will simplify the command:
+Alternatively, you can add the folder containing pscan and lping to your `PATH`, which will simplify the command:

 ```bash
     pscan <IP> <start_port> <end_port>